 The signing up process is basically the same as it would be if you were creating an account on any other site.

-Step Two: Apply for A Payoneer ATM Card
+Step Three: Apply for A Payoneer ATM Card

 Once your account set-up is completed and verified, you'll be prompted to apply for the Payoneer Mastercard.